Table of Content

-What do Steve Jobs, Elon Musk and Bill Gates have in common in their educational background?
+What do Steve Jobs, Elon Musk, and Bill Gates have in common in their educational background?
 No, they didn’t all go to Ivy League universities – but they all went to technology summer camps or after-school activities.
 These experiences helped to encourage them to follow their interest in STEM classes and see where it could take them.
 We’ve all seen how far they got!

 As you can tell, extracurricular programs open many doors and are rich in experiences.
 There’s an after-school activity for your child, no matter their age or background.
 Check out our top 5 ways after-school programs create an enriching learning and growing environment:

-Exposure to new topics
+Exposure to New Topics

 University and job applications

 Not only do after-school activities provide well-rounded skills, but on a more practical level, they can help with school and job applications.
 Universities often look at other activities to gauge a better understanding of the future student.
 They like to see that students are well-rounded and have other interests besides hitting the books.
 This is partly because employers and universities are aware of the benefits of after-school programs.
 They know that when students take part in after-school activities, they are reaping the rewards of the other skills that they pick up along the way.

 What do you look for when you look for after-school programs for your kids?